priyadarshi7/Dev.env-ResourceX/README.md

 * **Resource Management**: Easily manage development resources and dependencies.
 * **Resource Exchange System**: Collaborative and scalable resource sharing.

+## 🔄 Device Interaction Flow

+* **Device Listing**: Devices register themselves in the system with specifications and availability status.
+* **Device Browsing & Requesting**: Users can browse available devices and send a request to rent based on task requirements.
+* **Code Dispatch**: Once the request is approved, the task code is securely transmitted to the selected device.
+* **Remote Execution**: The rented device executes the code using its compute resources.
+* **Result Delivery**: The output is sent back to the requester and optionally to the device owner (lender) for transparency or billing.

 ---

 ## 📁 Project Structure